Leon C. Pichay

 Leon Pichay (June 27, 1902 – August 11, 1970) was a writer and poet from the Philippines.
 Pichay was one of the most active Ilocano writers of his time.
 He wrote short stories, plays, novels, essays and more than 400 poems.
-He was known as the King of Ilocano Poets during the 50s.
+He was known as the 'King of Ilocano Poets' during the 1950s.

-He was born on June 27, 1902 in Vigan, Ilocos Sur.
+He was born on June 27, 1902, in Vigan, Ilocos Sur.
 He studied law at the University of Manila.
 During his studies he wrote many poems and worked for various Ilocano newspapers, including being an associate writer for the Ilocano Times.
-Other publications include Panagbiag, Timekmi, Ti Agipaawat, Wagayway, Heraldo Ilocano, El Norte, and Naimbag a Damag.
-He also became members of societies such as Filipino Editors and Publishers Union (as editor) and of Romanceros Nacionales (as secretary-general).
-Eventually he was not able to complete his study.
+Other publications for which he wrote include Panagbiag, Timekmi, Ti Agipaawat, Wagayway, Heraldo Ilocano, El Norte, and Naimbag a Damag.
+He also became members of societies such as the Filipino Editors and Publishers Union (as editor) and of Romanceros Nacionales (as secretary-general).
+Eventually he was not able to complete his studies.

 Pichay was a versatile and active writer, and he wrote short stories, plays, novels, essays and hundreds of poems.
 Although he was educated in English, he chose to write in his native language Ilocano, and thus contributed to the development of Ilocano literature.
 He was also one of the initiators of bukanegan, the Ilocano counterpart of balagtasan, and was granted the title Prince of Bukanegan.
 He was very popular with the people.
 For example, many sound recordings of his poems were sold just before the Second World War, and he gave recitals of poems during the celebration of the winners of the election as the highlight of the annual fiesta.